jholl/shopify-product-tabs/README.md

 #Simple, Dynamic Shopify Product Tabs

-A simple, dynamic implementation of shopify product tabs.
+A simple, dynamic implementation of shopify product tabs... but they don't necessarily have to be product tabs (you can use anywhere that you can indicate html within Shopify);

+The motivation behind this was to create a simple way for clients to add tabs within product descriptions but for them not to write any code in the markup.
+This simply relies on them formatting tab titles to be "Heading 3" (h3) elements and putting content in between.
+They can use regular Shopify text editor to do this.

-Much credit goes to [Shopify Docs implementation](https://docs.shopify.com/support/your-store/products/how-do-i-add-tabs-to-product-descriptions); be we extended it to make dynamic.
+Much credit goes to [Shopify Docs implementation](https://docs.shopify.com/support/your-store/products/how-do-i-add-tabs-to-product-descriptions); but we extended it to make dynamic.

 ## Get started

 #### Add the asset files

-Add the tabs.js file to your assets folder and `theme.liquid` layout Add the tabs.scss file to your assets folder and `theme.liquid` layout
+Add the `tabs.js` file to your assets folder and `theme.liquid` layout

+Add the `tabs.scss` file to your assets folder and `theme.liquid` layout

 #### Hide your source